NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/sprout.md

 In the model example below, we have an empty garden and a farmer.
 Our farmer moves around randomly and fertilizes each patch.
 When a patch is fertilized, its `pcolor` turns into a lighter brown.
 Once a patch reaches a certain level of fertilization, it sprouts a new plant.
-If the farmer fertilizes a patch that already has a plant there, the fertilizer helps the plant grown.
+If the farmer fertilizes a patch that already has a plant there, the fertilizer helps the plant grow.